 Day 2 Lead climbing, techniques and tactics, building stances with slings, evening sport climbing movie and lecture.

-Please note that the program of sport climbing course is subject to change due to weather conditions or other factors.
+Please note that the program of the sport climbing course is subject to change due to weather conditions or other factors.

 We offer as well course/tuition in traditional (trad) climbing where you need to place your own protection.
 We will teach you how to place gear (nuts, cams, slings), build correct stances, organize ropes and copy with an emergency situation.
 You become a truly independent climber when you learn those skills.
 To read more please go to this page MOUNTAIN CLIMBING COURSE.